Krismilek/SARAs/README.md

 # How to Simulate Digital Signatures and HMAC？

-Our experiment uses RSA signatures.
-To simplify the experiment, a 512-bit key is used, and the generated signature is stored in base64 encoding.
-For HMAC, a random 512-bit key is generated, and the hash function used is sha512.
+Our experiment uses ECDSA signatures.
+To simplify the experiment, a 256-bit key is used, and the generated signature is stored in base64 encoding.
+For HMAC, a random 256-bit key is generated, and the hash function used is sha256.
 How to use it?
 Firstly, copy `record/enc_int_ops.cpp`, then paste to `HEDB/src/privacy_zone/enc_ops/enc_int_ops.cpp`.
 Finally, recompile the HEDB project.

 **Note**: Please modify the file paths involved in the code as needed.